omarchehaimi/scicomp/README.md

 The first equation is the conservation of the momentum and the second one about the continuity equation.

-These equations are solved numerically by using the [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method) for the cavity flow problem by following the lecture series of [Lid Driven Cavity Flow using SIMPLE Algorithm in MATLAB](https://www.youtube.com/watch?v=iyqAib3QXY8).
+These equations are solved numerically by using the [finite volume method](https://en.wikipedia.org/wiki/Finite_volume_method) for the lid driven cavity flow problem by following the lecture series of [Coding for Lid Driven Cavity Flow Simulation in C](https://www.youtube.com/watch?v=_yL5zd_-rBI).

 The required parameters are:
 - nx: size along the x direction
 - ny: size along the y direction
-- nt: number of time steps
+- dt: time step
 - re: Reynolds number
 - rho: density
 - nu: kinematic viscosity

-Example: `./scicomp ns cavity2d nx=41 ny=41 re=100 rho=1 nu=0.1`.
+Example: `./scicomp ns cavity2d nx=41 ny=41 dt=0.001 re=100 rho=1 nu=0.1`.

 The results of the calculations are saved one level up with respect the executable file in a folder named `ns_res`.
 The components of the velocity and the pressure are saved in three different files named: `u_out.txt`, `v_out.txt`, and `p_out.txt` respectively.
-These files can be later plotted, for example, with [Matplotlib](https://matplotlib.org/).
+These files can be later plotted, for example, by using [Matplotlib](https://matplotlib.org/).